Apply to vetted scholarship programs in one clickAdvertiser disclosure

 Need-based financial aid is one of the primary ways that students can reduce the cost of attending college.
 This type of award is based solely on your family’s financial situation.
-While the federal government is the largest awarder of need-based aid, many colleges and universities also offer need-based scholarships.
+While the federal government is the largest awarder of need-based aid, many states as well as colleges and universities also offer need-based scholarships.
 As such, you should definitely inquire about need-based financial aid at the schools you’re considering.
-Check out our list of the top need-based scholarships.

 Another way to pay for college is through federal work-study programs.
 These programs help students with financial need get part-time jobs to help finance their college education.
 Most work study jobs are on-campus, but students may find off-campus employment in certain circumstances.
 The money you earn is used to pay for your college-related expenses such as tuition, fees, room, and board.
 Your school’s financial aid office will have direct knowledge about work study opportunities, so be sure to check with them if you’re interested.